learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 The program size is based on the ``program_size_by_grade`` Tag.
 Students submit non-binding interest (which sends a confirmation email).
 The lottery allows students to combine into groups of up to 4; each student will only be selected in the lottery if all can be.
-(This very slightly decreases each student's change of being selected.)
+(This can very slightly decrease each student's chance of being selected.)

 Also provides various situational templates (e.g. to explain if students didn't win the lottery).
 To enable these, this module should NOT be disabled upon the